stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

     .submitAndWait(graphics);
 ```

-Where the sub-resource specifies the array layer for each image:
+Where the sub-resource specifies the array layer for each face of the cubemap texture:

 ```java
 SubResource res = new SubResource.Builder(descriptor)